 - Limited flexibility – a fixed price contract is a little bit problematic for a long-term, complicated project that, from the start, requires alterations.
 However, it might work when you know exactly what you want and have detailed specifications.

 - Flexibility – time & materials pricing model allows the service provider (a software house) to introduce changes and alterations in the process and the budget.
 Thanks to this, a dedicated team can add or remove features to fulfill the customer’s needs during project development.

 - Ongoing process – this refers to the fact that there are no restrictions, and you can start the work immediately.
 With the T&M model, you can change and add new features.
 No strings attached.

 - Transparency & project monitoring– as it’s a continuous process and you can begin it from scratch, you’re more involved in it.
 Also, in the time and materials contract, you can monitor the process as the team goes on with the entire project.

 - Unspecified budget – because of the ongoing decision-making process, you don’t know how much it’s going to cost.
 No final price here.

 - No specific deadlines – this point also connects to the previous one.
 In a time and materials contract, there is no strict deadline; everything is flexible, which may pose some problems for someone who wants to know the release date.

 Get more insights into the software development process from our newsletter.
 Sign up now and treat yourself with some Gorrion’s dose of knowledge.

-Before you become discouraged by the numbers, we should know what these pricing models consist of and how do they differ.
-In this way, we can choose the one that best fits our needs and strategy.
+Before you become discouraged by the numbers, you should know what these pricing models consist of and how they differ.
+In this way, you can choose the one that best fits your needs and strategy.